FunctionalGeneControl/ABCC/README.md

 ### Step 1.
 Defining Candidate Enhancers and Genes.

-Both the original ABC version used in this implementation and the newly developed ABC snakemake pipeline can be used for this purpose [https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction].
+Either the original ABC code used in this implementation or the newly developed ABC snakemake pipeline can be used for this purpose, as described in [https://abc-enhancer-gene-prediction.readthedocs.io/].

+* If running the origial ABC version for this step using ``makeCandidateRegions.py`` and ``run.neighborhoods.py``, you may find this notebook useful: [https://hoellin.github.io/eg/notes_ABC/generic_notebooks/turnkey_notebook_to_run_ABC_with_example_over_GM12878.html].

 #### Information on defining candidate elements from the original ABC method is copied below:
 'Candidate elements' are the set of putative enhancers; ABC scores will be computed for all 'Candidate elements' within 5Mb of each gene.
 In computing the ABC score, the product of DNase-seq (or ATAC-seq) and H3K27ac ChIP-seq reads will be counted in each candidate element.
 Thus the candidate elements should be regions of open (nucleasome depleted) chromatin of sufficient length to capture H3K27ac marks on flanking nucleosomes.
 In [1], we defined candidate regions to be 500bp (150bp of the DHS peak extended 175bp in each direction).
 Given that the ABC score uses absolute counts of Dnase-seq reads in each region, ```makeCandidateRegions.py ``` selects the strongest peaks as measured by absolute read counts (not by pvalue).
 In order to do this, we first call peaks using a lenient significance threshold (.1 in the above example) and then consider the peaks with the most read counts.
 This procedure implicitly assumes that the active karyotype of the cell type is constant.
 We recommend removing elements overlapping regions of the genome that have been observed to accumulate anomalous number of reads in epigenetic sequencing experiments (‘block-listed regions’).
 For convenience, we provide the list of block-listed regions available from <https://sites.google.com/site/anshulkundaje/projects/blacklists>.
 We also force the candidate enhancer regions to include gene promoters, even if the promoter is not among the candidate elements with the strongest signals genome-wide in a cell type, by specifying `--region_includelist`.

 ### Step 2.
 Running PCHiC imputation